-- 1. Staff have a responsibility to ensure that the below qualifications are in date and valid (Coaches will not be not be permitted to work if any of these are not valid): - First Aid - DBS - Coaching License - Completion of Safeguarding Workshop - Equality and diversity - 2.
+- First Aid - DBS - Coaching License - Completion of Safeguarding Workshop - 2.
 All staff must be punctual for work and sessions (15 minutes arrive before sessions start) - 3.
 Preparation and completion of Coaching sessions.
 We require coaches to: - Complete register for session and sign and return to administration on a fortnightly basis - Ensure any photos taken have parental consent (details on register) - Inform School, Administration if participants have arrived and are not on your register (participants are not permitted to attend if they are not on your register) - Ensure that you follow the school protocol of de-registering children at individual sessions - Never leave a child unattended (Please contact school or staff numbers below) - Complete session risk assessment and return at end of course. - Ensure that you have adequate first aid provision and forms. - Count in and account for all equipment used before during and after the session. - Ensure that, in line with FA Guidelines, all players are required to wear shin pads for sessions. - 4.
 Mobile phones should not be used in sessions except for an emergency. - 5.
-Sickness If you are unable to attend work/ Session then please ensure that you inform the Foundation as soon as possible making contact with the one of the following people (it is not acceptable to text or email a full-time member of staff): - Shane Hewlett 07919112982 Designated Safeguarding Officer - Swindon Town FC Community Foundation 017903 421303 Swindon Town Foundation, Full-time Staff - Jon Holloway 07966305320 Swindon Town FC Community Foundation, Head of Foundation - Kirsteen Fraser 07780660410 Senior Safeguarding Manager - 6.
-Uniformed Coaches are required to wear the appropriate uniform at all times (not for private sessions not associated with Swindon Town FC Community Foundation).
+Sickness If you are unable to attend work/ Session then please ensure that you inform the Foundation as soon as possible making contact with the one of the following people (it is not acceptable to text or email a full-time member of staff): - Shane Hewlett 07919112982 Designated Safeguarding Officer and Head of Foundation - Swindon Town FC Community Foundation 017903 421303 Swindon Town Foundation, Full-time Staff - Jon Holloway 07966305320 Swindon Town FC Community Foundation, Director of Foundation - Kirsteen Fraser 07780660410 Designated Safeguarding lead - 6.
+Uniformed Coaches are required to wear the appropriate uniform at all times (not for private sessions not associated with Swindon Town FC Community Foundation). - 7.
+Any derogatory remarks regarding Swindon Town FC Community Foundation or Swindon Town Football Club or any members of staff/colleagues associated with either organisation posted on Social media will result in disciplinary action - 8.
+Under our safeguarding policy staff are reminded that they do not engage with Participants / Volunteers under the age of 18, this includes - Text Group chats

-Foundation Park, County Ground Lane, Swindon, Wiltshire SNI 2FD Tel: 01793 421303 | Mob: 07966 305320 / 07919 112982
+Foundation Park, County Ground Lane, Swindon, Wiltshire SNI 2FD Tel: 01793 421303 | Mob: 07919 112982